AnirudhSudhir/rock-paper-scissors/README.md

-Play Rock Paper Scissors against the computer
+A game of Rock Paper Scissors written in Javascript that can be played against the computer